Hipo/hipo-exceptions-js/README.md

 ---
 const getFieldError = exceptionTransformer.generateSpecificFieldError(exampleFour);

-exceptionTransformer.getFieldError("message") // <- Returns { body: ["Message body is missing"], attachment: ["Attachment is missing"] } So Do not use this one for that purpose. exceptionTransformer.getFieldError("message.attachment") // ["Attachment is missing"] exceptionTransformer.getFieldError("summary.info") // undefined exceptionTransformer.getFieldError("password") // ["Password is too short",  "Please use only letters and numbers"]
+getFieldError("message") // <- Returns { body: ["Message body is missing"], attachment: ["Attachment is missing"] } So Do not use this one for that purpose. getFieldError("message.attachment") // ["Attachment is missing"] getFieldError("summary.info") // undefined getFieldError("password") // ["Password is too short",  "Please use only letters and numbers"]

 exceptionTransformer.generateErrorMessage(exampleFour, {knownErrorKeys: ["password", "message.body"]}) // "attachment: Attachment is missing"
  ```